8bitgentleman/roam-depot-Roam-CRM/docs/customizable-event-keywords.md

 ## Overview
 The Customizable Event Keywords feature allows you to customize how calendar events are imported into Roam based on keywords in the event title.
 This makes it possible to create different templates for different types of meetings.

-## Current Implementation (Phase 1)
-Phase 1 of this feature is now complete, which includes:

-1. Default keyword settings that maintain backward compatibility with the existing system
-2. Helper functions for accessing and managing keywords
-3. Refactored template generation to use custom keywords
-4. Debug logging to verify the system is working correctly

 ## How It Works

 Events are matched against keywords in the following priority order: